What is Junior Equity?

 - Concerning repayment, junior equity falls at the bottom of the priority list regarding an entity’s ownership structure.

-- Junior equity normally comes with a higher return demand by investors because of its subordination compared to another equity holding.
+- Junior equity normally comes with a higher risk/reward profile to investors because of its subordination to other equities.

 Importance of Junior Equity